This evening we check-in for our overnight flight to Siem Reap.

 **Cycling distance is potentially up to 55 kms, but activities will slow us down and actual distance ridden will vary according to opportunities along the way.
 A back-up bus is available for those who want to use it.

 We will have an early breakfast this morning before we transfer to the airport for our 50 minute flight to Phnom Penh, departing at 10:15.
-Today we visit Ligar Learning Centre, a school for Cambodian children that works on real world problems in the region with local govt etc and MGGS is forming a partnership with this school.
+On arrival we transfer to the Ligar Learning Centre, a school for Cambodian children that works on real world problems in the region with local govt etc and MGGS is forming a partnership with this school.
 Meet students and tour the facility which is a 21st century school with Liger Learning Center provides high-potential, economically disadvantaged students with a world-class learning experience – empowering them to become leaders of tomorrow.
 Currently, there is one Liger Learning Center, operated by The Liger Charitable Foundation, a US registered non-profit.
 Through project-based learning and a focus on entrepreneurship and STEAM (Science, Technology, Engineering, Art, Math) the Liger Learning Center in Phnom Penh prepares students to drive Cambodia’s future social and economic development.
 The Liger Charitable Foundation is creating a model, informed by global awareness and rooted in local culture, to ensure that promising, economically disadvantaged students have the capacity, drive, and network to lead their country’s future.
-We visit Wat Phnom, a small hill where we get a wonderful view over the city, and take a sunset river cruise and see Phnom Penh’s popular riverfront come to life in the early evening.
+Tonight we will stay with our hosts at Liger Learning Centre.

 Overnight at the hotel.
 Ohana Hotel.
 Deluxe Room.